We welcome researchers to use our Library and Archives. Here’s what you need to know before you come.

 When can I visit

 Three research spaces are available each morning and afternoon from Wednesday through to Saturday.

 You can book both a morning and afternoon session if necessary.

 You must book at least three days in advance of your planned visit.

 To book your place, email us or telephone 020 7395 9257.

 Bookings are on a first come, first served basis.

 In order to use the library, you need to register as a reader.
-Bring identification and proof of address when you first visit.
+Download, complete and email the form at the bottom of this page.
+Then bring photo identification and proof of address when you first visit.
 We’ll give you a library card to use from then on.
-Make sure to let us know if you change your details in the future so we can update pour records.
+Make sure to let us know if you change your details in the future so we can update our records.

 Each time you visit, please: